mixxxdj/proposals/proposals/2024-05-23_controller_engine_v2.md

 Goals and use cases for the solution as proposed in [How](#how):

 * Allow multiple controllers to be used at the same time.
-* Mappings should be able to organize themselves into modules.
+* Mappings should be able to be partitioned / modularized within their subfolder.
+* Code reuse across mappings should be easier and encouraged (complex hardware of the same vendor often shares functionality).
 * IO protocols should easily be changeable and not not be tied to the mapping.
 * Allow easy, gradual implementation of the system.